Vantiq/vantiq-extension-sources/CSVSource/README.md

 *   **filePrefix**: Optional.
 The prefix of the file pattern to look for, if not set any file name will be accepted.
 *   **fileExtension**: Required.
 The file extension of the files to be processed
 *   **maxLinesInEvent**: Required.
 Determine how many lines from the CSV file will be sent in a single message to the server.
 Depending on the number of the lines of the CSV file, a high value might result in messages too large to process efficiently or a memory exception.
+*   **skipFirstLine**: Optional , skipping first line avoiding processing it when used as header of the csv file.
 *   **delimiter**: the delimiter to be used when parse the CSV file, default is ",", the system will step over null values which might be in the result of the split operation.
 *   **processNullValues**: in case of null value ( means two consecutive delimiters in file) determine if the schema filed index should be incremented or not.
 For example, for the following line _1,,,f_,